freebsd/freebsd-quarterly/2020q3/wifi.md

 that.
 This for the moment remains a free-time project.

-Work by Bjoern was sponsored by:
-Sponsor: Rubicon Communications, LLC (d/b/a "Netgate")
-Sponsor: The FreeBSD Foundation
+Work by Bjoern was sponsored by: Rubicon Communications, LLC (d/b/a "Netgate") and The FreeBSD Foundation